Luna-Skywalker/Google-Stonks-Dashboard/README.md

 # Google-Stonks-Dashboard
-A dashboard analyzing Google Stock dataset
+A dashboard analyzing Google Stock dataset obtained from Kaggle